napnap75/rpi-docker-backup/README.md

 This image contains :
 - [Restic](https://restic.github.io/).

-This image runs a backup every night (between midnight and 7 AM) of the following parts of all the containers running on the host :
+This image runs a backup every night (between midnight and 7 AM) on all the containers running on the host.
+For each container, the script will backup the followin parts (depending of the container labels) :
 - The volumes specified by the label `napnap75.backup.volumes`
 - The directories specified by the label `napnap75.backup.dirs`